 People experiencing homelessness face devastating physical and mental health consequences.
 They have higher rates of chronic illness and a life expectancy that is an average of 28 years shorter than people who are housed.
 These individuals also face high barriers to accessing critical healthcare and often delay seeking treatment.
 Best practices in engaging this population in healthcare suggest that services must be low-barrier and highly coordinated with other community entities.
 Preble Street and our healthcare partners work collaboratively to ensure that our most vulnerable neighbors receive the care they need when they need it most.

-Preble Street Health Services currently includes the MMC-Preble Street Learning Collaborative — in partnership with Maine Medical Center — and the Medication Assisted Recovery Program (MARP), in partnership with Greater Portland Health.
-Preble Street staff provide intensive case management to patients in these programs and help connect them to shelter, housing, clothing, and other resources to help them work toward goals.
+Preble Street Health Services collaborates with Maine Medical Center and Greater Portland Health to provide care for clients.
+Our staff provide intensive case management to patients in the collaborative healthcare programs listed below and help connect them to shelter, housing, clothing, and other resources to help them work toward goals.

 FOR MORE INFORMATION